julemai/CaSPAr/README.md

 ## Citation
 Mai et al. (2019).<br>
-The Canadian Surface Prediction Archive (CaSPAr):<br> A Platform to Enhance Environmental Modeling in Canada and Globally.<br>
+The Canadian Surface Prediction Archive (CaSPAr): A Platform to Enhance Environmental Modeling in Canada and Globally.<br>
 *Bulletin of the American Meteorological Society*, under review.